ashton314/slt-git-manual/proposal_v1.md

 We figure out that the problem is in the file `js/basics.js`.
 We can see what commits affected this file by running `git log js/basics.js`.

 Hector Bitbucket has always been a bit sloppy with his code.
-We can see what he changed in his commit by runing `git diff 42f607a9 e4b53b1a`: (those strings are the commit tags from the "added a fibbinaci function" and the "added a shout function" commits respectively---just pull off the first few characters from the full commit hash)
+We can see what he changed in his commit by running `git diff 42f607a9 e4b53b1a`: (those strings are the commit tags from the "added a fibbinaci function" and the "added a shout function" commits respectively---just pull off the first few characters from the full commit hash)

     $ git diff 42f607a9 e4b53b1a
     diff --git a/js/basics.js b/js/basics.js